adknudson/thesis/docs/030-methods.md

 Psychometric functions are commonly fit using generalized linear models which allows for the linear model to be related to the response variable via a link function, which for psychometric functions comes from the family of S-shaped curves called a sigmoid.

-Commonly GLMs are fit using maximum likelihood estimation (MLE).
+Commonly GLMs are fit using maximum likelihood estimation.
 The outcome of a single experiment can be represented as the result of a Bernoulli trial.
 The psychometric function, $F(x; \theta)$, determines the probability that the outcome is 1:

 \setstretch{1.0}